idaocracy/SceneAssistantCustomDataExample/README.md

 This example overrides CameraManager with a **FieldOfView** property that lets you freely adjust the Field of View and Orthographic Size properties of the main Naninovel camera.
 SceneAssistantManager is then overridden with a custom CameraData that exposes this value.
 See **CustomSceneAssistantManager.cs** and **CustomCameraData.cs** for more information.
 # Setup
-Place the folders anywhere in the project (that is not managed by another plugin, including the Naninovel and NaninovelData folders).
+Place the SceneAssistantCustomDataExample anywhere in the project (that is not managed by another plugin, including the Naninovel and NaninovelData folders).

 # Sample Script

-The following script demonstrates the fov parameter in @camera:
+The following script demonstrates the fov parameter in **@camera**:

 ```
 @char Missingno pos:50,45